-40.2 The following benefit program shall be offered to permanent-intermittent employees:
+42.2 The following benefit program shall be offered to permanent-intermittent employees:

-a.
+- a.
 Program.
-The County shall offer CCHP Plan A-2 at the subsidy rate below, to those permanent-intermittent employees who meet and maintain eligibility.

-i.
-Through December 31, 2009 the County will pay the monthly premium subsidy of sixty-four percent (64%) of the cost of the CCHP Plan A-2 premium for a single individual.
+The County shall offer CCHP Plan A-2 at the subsidy rate below, to those permanent-intermittent employees who meet and maintain eligibility. - 1.
+Through December 31, 2009, the County will pay the monthly premium subsidy of sixty-four percent (64%) of the cost of the CCHP Plan A-2 premium for a single individual. - 2.

-ii.
 Beginning on January 1, 2010, and for each calendar year thereafter, the County will pay a monthly premium subsidy for CCHP Plan A-2 that is equal to sixty percent (60%) of the total monthly premium that is paid for a single individual for the plan in 2010.
 If there is an increase in the premium charged for a single individual by CCHP Plan A-2 for 2011, the County and the employees will each pay fifty percent (50%) of that portion of the premium increase that does not exceed eleven percent (11%) of the 2010 premium charged for a single individual by the CCHP Plan A-2 health plan.
-If the premium increase for 2011 exceeds eleven percent (11%) of the 2010 premium charged for a single individual by the CCHP Plan A-2 health, the County additionally will pay that portion of the premium increase charged for a single individual that exceeds eleven percent (11%) of the 2010 premium.
+If the premium increase for 2011 exceeds eleven percent (11%) of the 2010 premium charged for a single individual by the CCHP Plan A-2 health, the County additionally will pay that portion of the premium increase charged for a single individual that exceeds eleven percent (11%) of the 2010 premium. - 3.
+After June 29, 2011, the County will pay a monthly premium subsidy for the CCHP Plan A-2 that is equal to the actual dollar amount of the monthly premium subsidy that is paid by the County in the month of May, 2011.
+The amount of the County subsidy that is paid will thereafter be a set dollar amount and will not be a percentage of the premium charged by the CCHP Plan A-2. - b.
+Eligibility.

-- Eligibility.
 Initial eligibility shall be achieved when an employee has worked three (3) continuous months of service at an average of fifty percent (50%) time per month.
 In order to maintain eligibility, a permanent-intermittent employee must remain in paid status during each successive month. - c.
 Pre-Pay.
-Employees who have achieved eligibility under the terms of 39.2b will pre-pay the employee's portion of the premium cost so that the effective date of enrollment begins effective the first of the month of eligibility.
+Employees who have achieved eligibility under the terms of 42.2b will pre-pay the employee's portion of the premium cost so that the effective date of enrollment begins effective the first of the month of eligibility.
 Employees must continue to pre-pay their portion of the health insurance premium in order to continue benefits.
-In addition, employees who meet the eligibility requirements and who have been voluntarily paying for a county group health program shall be allowed to enroll in CCHP Plan A-2 without a waiting period.
+In addition, employees who meet the eligibility requirements and who have been voluntarily paying the total premium for one of the County Group Health Plans shall be allowed to enroll in CCHP Plan A-2 without a waiting period.